nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![ParserAndCommandClassDiagram](img/ParserAndCommandClassDiagram2.png)

-The above partial class diagrams illustrate the classes inside the commands component.
+The above partial class diagrams illustrate the classes inside the commands component that correspond to specific functionalities.

 The commands component consists of a `commands` package.
 Inside the package are the following classes:
 1. A main `Parser` class to process all the commands